colingourlay/portable-hooks/README.md

 ### _"Wait, that's just how I'd use React's `useEffect`!"_

-Yeah, but do React's hooks lock you into writing effect functions every time you render
+Yeah, but do React's hooks let you do this?

 ```js
 import React, { useEffect } from 'react';